Statistical inference for the probability of necessity for causal attribution: Real data application

-In addition to the relative risk that quantifies the magnitude of causal effects, causal attribution questions are also of interest in this study.
-Consider individuals who used a sugar-water gargle and experienced sore throat pain, and we are interested in determining whether their pain is attributable to the higher-risk treatment, gargling with sugar-water.
-To this end, we need to know whether they would still have experienced sore throat pain had they used the lower-risk treatment, gargling with licorice.
-Answering such questions requires the use of causal attribution measures, and we apply the proposed methods to reanalyze this data.
-We focus on $N = 233$ complete cases of the study.
-Let $Y^{(j)}= 1, j=1,2,3$ denote the occurrence of sore throat pain, i.e., the sore throat pain score is larger than $0$ at time points $0.5$, $1.5$ and $4$, respectively.
+Beyond relative risks, causal attribution questions are also of interest.
+Consider patients who used a sugar-water gargle and experienced sore throat.
+We ask whether their pain is attributable to the higher-risk treatment, gargling with sugar-water.
+This requires assessing whether they would have avoided sore throat had they instead used the lower-risk treatment, gargling with licorice.
+We focus on $N = 233$ complete cases.
+Let $Y^{(j)}= 1, j=1,2,3$ denote the occurrence of sore throat pain, defined as a sore throat pain score greater than $0$ at time points $0.5$, $1.5$ and $4$, respectively.
 Let $X$ denote the treatment, $X=1$ for sugar-water gargle and $X = 0$ for licorice gargle.
-The parameters of interest are $\PN_j=\Pr\{Y^{(j)}(0) =0 \mid X=1,Y^{(j)}=1\}, j=1,2,3$.
-We apply the proposed methods to estimate the bounds $[L_\PT,U_\PT]$ and $[L,U]$ for each $\PN$, with the former obtained without covariates and the latter with covariates.
-In particular, for the estimation of the covariate-assisted bound, we implement $4$-fold cross-fitting, i.e., $K=4$ for $\hat L$ and $\hat U$, and use a flexible model for nuisance function $\pi(X,V)$ that separately estimates $\pi(x,V)$ for $x=0,1$ using SuperLearner \citep{polley2019package} with candidate estimation methods including simple means of outcome, generalized additive models, regression splines, regression trees, and random forests.
-For confidence intervals for $\PN$, we apply four methods: $\CI_1$ based on the point and variance estimators of $\PN$ proposed by \citet{cai2005variance}, $\CI_2$ and $\CI_3$ based on efficient estimation of the covariate-assisted bound, and $\CI_4$ based on the bound with no covariate.
+The parameters of interest are $\PN_j=\Pr\{Y^{(j)}(0) =0 \mid X=1,Y^{(j)}=1\}$, $j=1,2,3$.
+Regarding the plausibility of Assumption~\ref{ass:margin}, subject-matter knowledge suggests that licorice contains bioactive compounds with anti-inflammatory and soothing properties, whereas sugar water is not expected to have comparable pharmacological effects.
+Therefore, it is reasonable to expect that $\pi(1,V)-\pi(0,V)$ is not close to zero for most covariate strata.
+Moreover, because sore throat is relatively rare, $\pi(1,V)+\pi(0,V)$ is expected to be well below one.
+These considerations are further supported by the empirical densities of the estimates of $\pi(1,V)-\pi(0,V)$ and $\pi(1,V)+\pi(0,V)-1$ in Web~Appendix~F.1.
+At time points 0.5, 1.5, and 4, the empirical densities of $\widetilde\pi^{(k)}(1,V_i)-\widetilde\pi^{(k)}(0,V_i)$ vary smoothly, with no pronounced spike at zero; the empirical densities of $\widetilde\pi^{(k)}(1,V_i)+\widetilde\pi^{(k)}(0,V_i)-1$ are concentrated away from zero, with most values lying on the negative side.
+Taken together, these findings provide no compelling evidence against Assumption~\ref{ass:margin}.
+We construct $95\%$ confidence intervals for $\PN_j$ using $\CI_1$, $\CI_1'$, $\CI_2$, and $\CI_3$ introduced in Section~\ref{sec:sim}.
+For estimation of $L$ and $U$, we implement $4$-fold cross-fitting, i.e., $K=4$, and use SuperLearner for nuisance estimation with the same candidate methods.